jc-mart/zipa-cluster/README.md

 # Zipa Testbed Cluster

-This repo sets up the Raspberry Pi's used for the ZIPA testbed.
+This repository sets up Raspberry Pi's used for the [ZIPA testbed](https://github.com/isaac-ahlgren/zipa-testbed/tree/main) project.
 Ansible configures system settings, downloads dependencies, and runs the testbed.

-## Setup
+## Overview

 ### Requirements

-- At least two Raspberry Pi's (3 or higher)
-- At least two compatible USB microphones
-- Separate computer capable of running [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), [nmap](https://nmap.org/download.html), [Raspberry Pi Imager](https://www.raspberrypi.com/software/), and SSH
-- Readily available WiFi or ethernet connection to the same LAN with internet access
+- Readily available Wi-Fi or ethernet connection to the same LAN with internet access
+- At minimum two Raspberry Pi's (Models 3 B+ or later)
-- At least two SD cards (32GB or higher)
+- SD cards for flashing PiOS (Preferrably 32GB or higher)
+- Compatible sensors to hookup (a USB microphone for each Pi, for example)
-- Machine capable of running a NFS server
+- A computer capable of running [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), [nmap](https://nmap.org/download.html), [Raspberry Pi Imager](https://www.raspberrypi.com/software/), SSH, and running an NFS server (NFS server can be run on a separate machine)

-### Setting up
+### Setup

-### 1. Server-side
+### 1. Server Side

-Server side Ansible scripts are underway
+**Server side Ansible scripts is currently a work in progress.**

-This currently assumes that you have setup a NFS server and have a computer on the network to distribute a server.py file
+Server side setup will be responsible for creating the NFS server onto the computer or a separate machine running Linux.

-### 2. Client-side
+### 2. Client side

-1. Using Raspberry Pi Imager on a machine, henceforth as the host machine, flash the SD card with the latest version of PiOS lite.
-Customize the settings to create a username and password, configuring WLAN if no ethernet connection is used, and enable SSH.
+1. Flash PiOS lite onto the SD card using Raspberry Pi Imager.
+    - When prompted, customize OS settings from the Imager such as:
+      - Setting an easily identifiable hostname for finding the Pi on the LAN network.
+      - Set a default username and password, to be the same on all imaged Pi's.
+      - Specify WLAN SSID and password if using Wi-Fi.
+      - Enable both SSH and SSH password authentication.

-2. Insert the SD card into a Raspberry Pi and hookup the device to a microphone and ethernet if not using WLAN.
-Then, plug the Pi to power.
+2. Insert SD card with PiOS into the Raspberry Pi, hookup sensors, insert ethernet cable if not using Wi-Fi, and plug into power.
+    - Our setup on one of our various deployed Pi's comprised of:
+      - One microphone attached through a USB audio card
+      - Humidity, light, and temperature sensors daisy chained using I2C on pins `5` and `7` using 5V power
+      - VoltKey interfaces through serial on pins `8` and `10`
+      - PIR sensor interfaces on pin `32` using 3V3 power

-3. Using the command line on the host machine while on the same network as the Raspberry Pi's, use `ifconfig` to determine the networks LAN address.
-Plug the LAN address into nmap using the command `nmap -v -sn x.x.x.x/24`.
-This will reveal the Raspberry Pi's on the local network and are identifiable by their default hostname "**raspberrypi.lan**".
-Note these addresses.
+3. Once Pi's have booted up, use **nmap** on the command line to search for the devices on the local network and note their IP addresses.
-4. `cd` into `zipa-cluster/client/` to modify the **inventory.ini** file and overwrite the existing IP addresses with the local IP addresses of each Raspberry Pi discovered.
-Keep the tailing information as it is needed for Ansible to run, and adding them if you need to put more addresses.
-5. Once set and still in the same directory, type `make` on the command line to run the Ansible playbook.
-Ansible will then need user input, asking for the Raspbery Pi's password to login to SSH and once more to act as superuser.
-Ansible will then connect to the Raspberry Pi's through the local IP addresses supplied in the **inventory.ini** file.
-This process takes around 15 minutes with a good internet connection to setup all devices.
-6. Once Ansible completes its playbook, run the **server.py** file on the host machine.
-This will mock the devices discovering and connecting to each other, and begin exchanging information to authenticate.
+    - For example:
+      - Using `ifconfig` reveals the computer's **wlan0** address as **192.168.1.100**; note the three octets, **192.168.1**
+      - Use the command `nmap -sn your.three.octets.0/24` to find all discoverable devices on the network
+      - Once the network scan is completed, note all IP addresses that have the Raspberry Pi's identifiable hostname
+4. Still on the computer, navigate to this project's client directory and edit the **inventory.ini** file.
+    - Using your favorite text editor and following the file's schema:
+      - Add/replace existing addresses with the addresses with your noted addresses
+      - Keep the `ansible_connection` and `ansible_user` fields the same
+      - Once completed, save the file
+5. Run the Ansible install script.
+    - Still in the client directory on the command line, type `make install` to run the script.
+      - The script prompts for the password so that it can make changes to the Pi
+6. SSH into the Pi to run the testbed.
+    - `cd` into the **zipa-testbed** directory and type `run` to begin running the testbed code.
+    - **NOTE:** This task is a work in progress, so that it is automated and no user intervention is required.